usefulmove/comp/README.md

 ---

 ## Installation
-### Prebuilt binaries
+### Binaries
-Prebuilt binaries are provided on the [Releases](https://github.com/usefulmove/comp/releases) page.
+Release binaries are provided on the [Releases](https://github.com/usefulmove/comp/releases) page and can be installed manually.

 ### From source
 The comp interpreter can be installed by installing the [`Rustup`][4] toolchain installer and using the `cargo` build management system to build comp from on your system from the source code.
 Detailed [installation instructions][2] can be found in [`INSTALL.md`][2].